oasismessenger/OceanID/README.md

 As said in the description, he is a good id generation service

+### 🔥New

+The client from OasisMessenger is based on Golang: github.com/oasismessenger/OceanIDClient

 ### How to call the gRPC interface in OceanID?

 Don't worry, we provide an example 🤔